venicegeo/pz-docs/documents/userguide/6-workflow.md

         }
     }

 For details on the meanings of each field, please consult the Swagger reference page.
-For details on constructing valid Elasticsearch DSL queries, see the [???](#Elasticsearch Query Syntax) section.
+For details on constructing valid Elasticsearch DSL queries, see the [Elasticsearch Query Syntax](http://localhost:8000/userguide/#elasticsearch_query_syntax) section.

 In the following example, the job will be executed only when our "test" event occurs with the `severity` equal to `5` and the `code` equal to `"PHONE"`.

 It is important to note that the `job` field uses substitution by replacing all instances of `$field`, where `field` is the name of a JSON